Key Quote

 Technique 1 — ANTITHETICAL CONDITIONAL / ULTIMATUM

 The conditional structure — 'If...
-I will' — creates an ultimatum (final demand with consequences): love or fear, acceptance or violence.
+I will' — creates an ultimatumultimatum — A final demand with the threat of consequences if not met: love or fear, acceptance or violence.
 The antithesis between 'love' and 'fear' is absolute — there is no middle ground, no negotiation.
 Shelley dramatises the binary logic of the rejected: when compassion is denied, only terror remains as a means of being acknowledged.

 The shift from 'inspire' to 'cause' is revealing: love cannot be forced, only inspired — it requires the other's willing response.
 But fear CAN be caused unilaterally through violence.
-The lexical shift from passive ('inspire' — hoping for a response) to active ('cause' — forcing one) charts the Creature's movement from supplicant to aggressor.
+The lexical shiftlexical shift — A change in word choice that signals a shift in meaning or attitude from passive ('inspire' — hoping for a response) to active ('cause' — forcing one) charts the Creature's movement from supplicantsupplicant — One who humbly asks or begs for something to aggressor.

 Key Words